ShouryaBatra/SALT/README.md

 ### Overview

-This is our research codebase for SALT (ArXiV link added here when available).
+This is our research codebase for SALT.
 Includes evaluating and steering large language models to reduce privacy leakage in chain-of-thought (CoT) reasoning.
 It contains scripts to:

 - run baseline and steered generations while capturing layer activations,
 - compute privacy/utility metrics (with optional LLM-as-a-judge), and